francomay3/gravity-grid-pixijs/README.md

 # GravityGrid

-A TypeScript-based gravity simulation that visualizes planetary motion using PixiJS.
+A TypeScript-based gravity simulation that visualizes celestial body motion using PixiJS.

-## Overview

-GravityGrid is an interactive space simulation that demonstrates gravitational interactions between celestial bodies.
-The project uses modern web technologies to create an engaging visualization of planetary motion.

 ## Features